 Mw Reference Point between a CSCF and another CSCF.
 Mx Reference Point between a CSCF/BGCF and IBCF.
+Mz Reference Point between a transit function and AS.
 Rc Reference Point between an AS and an MRB.

 Sh Reference Point between an AS (SIP-AS or OSA-CSCF) and an HSS.